sosanzma/QA_over_docs/README.md

-# QA Bot with Source Verification
+# QA ChatBot with Source Verification

 This project implements a Question-Answer (QA) system that extracts information from a set of articles and verifies the sources of the answers.
 It uses various technologies including `requests` for web scraping, `newspaper3k` for article parsing,  `langchain` for creating and running the QA model with source verification and `deeplake` as a Vectorial Database.